A pathway to a healthier you

 Drinking to cope with life and work stress

 I’d been married for almost as long as I’d been nursing.
-Alcohol was an increasingly big part of me and my spouse’s lives.
+Alcohol was an increasingly big part of me, and my spouse’s lives.
 As my children became teens, my wife and I grew apart and I felt isolation in my family.
 I used alcohol to deal with the stress.
-For me it was to numb and blot out feelings of despair, which just made it worse, but it also stopped my growth and any good feelings.
+For me it was to numb and blot out feelings of despair, which just made it worse.
+It also stopped my growth and any good feelings.
 Alcohol takes away the pain until it doesn’t and then it takes away the joy as well.

 Then I felt isolation at work and alcohol became a way to hide from all of that.
-I was in the process of being managed out of my job of 17 years in community care, related to alcohol and mental health.
+I was in the process of being managed out of my job of 17 years in community care, because of my alcohol use and poor mental health.
 I experienced workplace bullying by my manager and suffered a breakdown.

 I got to the stage where I was taking a lot of leave from work.
 I was using long service leave to deal with burnout.
 I did some resilience workshops but I kept on drinking.
 I thought: ‘maybe it is the alcohol that is the problem’.
 I’d go a couple of days without alcohol and then I’d start drinking again.